Hippocampome-Org/hco_dev_docs/docs/spatial_nav/overview.md

 ## Additional docs

-Further documentation on the software is [here](https://hco-dev-docs.readthedocs.io/en/latest/spatial_nav/addit.html).
+Further documentation on the software is listed on the left side menu under the Spatial Navigation Simulation section.